 BA in Comparative Literature

-The major in Comparative Literature is designed for students whose interest in literature extends beyond the borders of a single national literary tradition or language.
-Majors learn to read literature in one or more foreign languages and to trace the transformations and travels of literary genres and texts across time and space.
+Comparative Literature majors learn to read literature in one or more foreign languages and to trace the transformations and travels of literary genres and texts across languages, borders, and historical periods.
 They explore the connections of literature with history, philosophy, politics, and literary theory, and learn how literature intersects with other cultural forms such as film, drama, the visual arts, music, and new media.
-The practice and theory of translation are also an important part of the comparative approach to literature.

 - CAS XL 100 Explorations in World Literature: Leaving Home

-- CAS XL 222 Introduction to Comparative Literature: Western Literature (in English translation)
+- CAS XL 222 Introduction to Western Literatures

-- CAS XL 223 Introduction to Comparative Literature: Middle Eastern Literature (in English translation)
+- CAS XL 223 Introduction to Middle Eastern Literatures

-- CAS XL 224 Introduction to Comparative Literature: East Asian Literature (in English translation)
+- CAS XL 224 Introduction to East Asian Literatures

-- CAS XL 225 Introduction to Comparative Literature: South Asian Literature (in English translation)
+- CAS XL 225 Introduction to South Asian Literatures

 Honors in the Major